am-fernandes/web-typescript/README.md

-# typescript-project-template
+# Web Typescript
-A starter template for TypeScript projects  :hourglass_flowing_sand::clipboard:
+A starter template for TypeScript projects for the browser  :hourglass_flowing_sand::clipboard: